Colleges by Location

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 1,653, and the number of African American students was 591.
-876 undergraduates at this school declared as Hispanic/Latino and 574 identified with more than one race.
-The school also had 8 students who identified as Native Hawaiian or other Pacific Islander, and 15 American Indian or Alaska Native students.
+This school had 1,653 Asian students and 591 Afro-American students in 2025.
+876 undergraduate students at this school identified as Hispanic/Latino and 574 as multirace.
+The school also had 8 students who declared as Native Hawaiian or other Pacific Islander, as well as 15 American Indian or Alaska Native students.
 There were also 213 students whose ethnicity is unknown.

 Cost